OldTomMesko/leagueConstitution/HUCKLE.md

 - Weeks 1, 2, 10, 11, and 12 will be division matchups.
 - Week 13 will be rivalry week.
 Each year, each team will face their pre-determined rival, with the winner of the matchup gaining a three point homefield advantage for the next season's matchup.
 - Playoffs begin week 14 with the championship game occuring week 16.

+### Offseason Schedule ###
+- Free Agency locks - Conclusion of NFL Week 16/Hucklebeary Championship
+- Rosters trimmed to 34 (total of Active, Taxi, and IR) - Conclusion of NFL Super Bowl
+- Free Agency and Trading Open - 9pm EST the Monday after NFL Super Bowl
+- Rookie draft will occur the Monday immediately following the NFL draft, beginning at 12noon EST.
+- Upon starting the rookie draft, rosters will expand to 40 players.
+The 7 player taxi squad will also open at this time.
+- Rosters will remain at 40 active players and 7 taxi members throughout the offseason.
+- Active rosters must be trimmed back down to 34 players by 9pm EST the Monday before the NFL season begins.

 <br><br>